MozillaKeralaDreamTeam/about/README.md

 ## Who are we?

-We are a group of mozillians who love to code for open source projects and work for mozilla.
+We are a group of Mozillians who love to code for open source projects and work for Mozilla.

 ## What do we do?

 As we are part of Mozilla Kerala, we are ready to take up any project that the community assign us to do.
-As Mozillian, we will be contributing to Mozilla Products and its related apps.
-We will be committed to any open source project that need help or interest from the team members.
+As Mozillians, we will be contributing to Mozilla products and its related apps.
+We will be committed to any open source projects that need help or interest from the team members.

 ## What is our mission?

-We are on the mission to increase contribution to Mozilla and Open Source Software as code.
+We are on the mission to increase code contribution to Mozilla and Open Source Software.

 ## What is our vision?